kepp11/anxiety-Es-La/scenes/act1.md

 {{/if}}

 {{if _.parasite}}
-b: Te aporreará con un podómetro y te dirá “DEBERÍAS SER MÁS PRODUCTIVO, ^MALDITO^ PARACITO”
+b: Te aporreará con un podómetro y te dirá "DEBERÍAS SER MÁS PRODUCTIVO, ^MALDITO^ PARACITO"
 {{/if}}

 {{if !_.whitebread && !_.parasite}}